xiangyu2022/Symbiotic-Star-RT-Cru-Analysis/README.md

 ## Implementation of the codes

-You may download the codes at: https://github.com/xiangyu2022/Symbiotic-Star-RT-Cru-Analysis/tree/main/codes
+Download the codes at: https://github.com/xiangyu2022/Symbiotic-Star-RT-Cru-Analysis/tree/main/codes

 ### Download R and Necessary Packages